ramyadhadidi/ramyadhadidi.github.io/_pages/about.md

 * _[April'20]_ __CS 4290 (Summer20)__: I am teaching high-performance computer architecture this summer.
 You can check the [website](https://www.cc.gatech.edu/~rhadidi6/cs4290-2020/index.html).
 Feel free to shot me an email if you have any questions.

-* _[Mar'20]_ __PiZeroW__: Back to old EE days, I built a Pi Zero temperature monitoring with a webserver plus a Network-Wide ad Blocker, you can find the code [here](https://github.com/ramyadhadidi/pi_sensor_webserver).
-Interesting that with a single core my PiZero can run two webservers (pi-hole + dash), a DNS resolver with 2M domains on blacklist updated everyday, and a temperature logger with OLED updating every 30 seconds.
+* _[Mar'20]_ __PiZeroW__: I built a Pi Zero temperature monitoring with a webserver plus a Network-Wide ad Blocker, you can find the code [here](https://github.com/ramyadhadidi/pi_sensor_webserver).
+Interesting that with a single core my PiZero can run two webservers (pi-hole + dash), a DNS resolver with 2M domains on the blacklist updated every day, and a temperature logger with OLED updating every 30 seconds.
 However, people still rely on remote servers to do these simple tasks.

 * _[Mar'20]_ Our paper about systolic array implementation for deep learning is accepted to [FCCM'20](https://www.fccm.org/).

-* _[Feb'20]_ We have two new works on drones one at [CogArch](http://cogarch-workshop.org/) workshop, another at [ISPASS](https://www.ispass.org/) as poster.
+* _[Feb'20]_ We have two new works on drones one at [CogArch](http://cogarch-workshop.org/) workshop, another at [ISPASS](https://www.ispass.org/) as a poster.

 * _[Feb'20]_ Our paper about efficient SLAM implementation is accepted to [DAC'20](https://www.dac.com/).